-- impartial – so that participants feel they are being treated fairly
+- impartial – so that everyone feels they are being treated fairly.

-- neutral – so that participants trust that the mediator/s are not influenced by anyone else and have no preferred outcome.
+- neutral – so that participants trust that the mediator/s are not influenced by anyone else and have no ‘agenda’.

 A skilled mediator:

-- will listen, ask questions, challenge where necessary, identify areas of agreement/ disagreement, ask for ideas, balance contributions, and maintain safety throughout.
+- will listen, ask questions, challenge where necessary and identify areas of agreement/ disagreement.
+They will also ask for ideas, balance contributions, and maintain safety throughout.

-- won’t force participation, take sides, make judgements, apportion blame, offer suggestions, make decisions, force an agreement.
+- won’t force participation, take sides, make judgements, blame.
+They won’t offer suggestions, make decisions or force an agreement.

-- Referral.
-We consider the situation and its suitability for mediation, and the logistics.
-If the referrer is a potential participant in mediation, we handle this stage with due care to ensure we remain impartial.
+- Enquiry/ referral.
+We consider the situation and its suitability for mediation, and the practicalities.
+If the enquirer/ referrer is a potential participant, we handle this stage with care to ensure we remain impartial.

 - We contact each potential participant to see if and how they wish to get involved.

-- Introductory meetings: the mediators meet privately with each participant first to explore the situation as they see it and what they want to achieve.
-They will not repeat anything they are told during this meeting to the other participants without their permission.
+- Introductory meetings.
+First, we meet privately with each person.
+We explore the situation as they see it and what they want to achieve.
+We will not repeat anything we are told during this meeting to the other participants.

-- Post-mediation: After the meeting, we send the agreement to the participants.
+- Post-mediation.
+After the meeting, we send the agreement to the participants.
 This is not a legal document but because everyone has helped to create it they tend to stick to it.
+(They can go on to make the agreement legally binding if everyone agrees.)
 Finally, we follow-up with the participants at agreed intervals to see how things are going.

 The introductory meetings can take place either at people’s home (by video link is an option) or a suitable venue close by.
 Where possible, the joint mediation meeting takes place in a neutral venue.
 We can help with finding suitable venues.

 Costs vary depending on circumstances eg the number of people involved.
 We will be able to estimate a fee at the outset.
-Our fees for a two-client case progressing to a single joint mediation start at £530 (£265/client); we don’t charge VAT.
-That covers set-up, 4 hours mediating time, and follow-up.
+Our fee for a two-client case progressing to a single joint mediation start at £900 (£450/client); we don’t charge VAT.
 We request payment in stages so that you only pay for what you receive.
-Where there are venue fees we charge these at cost, as well as longer-distance travel.
+Where needed, we will agree any additional venue costs with you as well as longer-distance travel.

-We are experienced mediators with additional knowledge about mediations involving elders.
-We are in the process of gaining accreditation with EMIN to reflect this expertise.
-Unlike many other practices, we always mediate in a pair.
-We believe this give clients the best chance of a positive outcome, particularly where there are more than two parties or the issues are complex.
+We are experienced mediators with additional training and knowledge about issues faced by older people including those with dementia.
+We are certified by EMIN to reflect this expertise.
+Unlike many other practices, we always mediate as a pair.
+We believe this give clients the best chance of a positive outcome, particularly where there are several people involved or the issues are complex.

-Compare our fees to the costs of solicitors which are likely to be in excess of £200/hour.
+Compare our fees to the costs of solicitors which are likely to be in excess of £200 per hour.
 Our factsheet on mediation may help you to weigh up your options.

 Taking the first step

-Those caught up in conflict are sometimes reluctant to try mediation, perhaps because they feel things have gone too far or the other person won’t participate.
+Those caught up in conflict are sometimes reluctant to try mediation.
+Perhaps it is because they feel things have gone too far or the other person won’t participate.
 Why not let us help with that?
 When people hear from someone neutral what mediation has to offer, they are often willing to give it a try.
 Please contact us to see whether we can help.